Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Relative Pose Estimation for Generalized Cameras

 \subsubsection{Minimal Solvers for Two-camera Rigs}

-We propose two minimal solvers for two practical configurations of two-camera rigs in \cref{fig:teaser_pc_pose}.
+Two minimal solvers are proposed for two practical configurations of two-camera rigs in \cref{fig:teaser_pc_pose}.
 These solvers comprise an inter-camera solver and an intra-camera solver, and both configurations offer two ray bundle constraints within $\mathcal{E}_2$.
 The inter-camera solver utilizes inter-camera PCs that are observable to different cameras across two views.
-This solver is appropriate for multi-camera systems with significant overlapping views.
-The intra-camera solver utilizes intra-camera PCs that are observable to the same camera across two views.
-It is appropriate for multi-camera systems with non-overlapping or small overlapping views.
+This solver is appropriate for multi-camera systems characterized by significant overlap between views.
+Conversely, the intra-camera solver utilizes intra-camera PCs that are observable to the same camera across two views.
+This solver is appropriate for multi-camera systems characterized by small or no overlap between views.

-For inter-camera case, $\mathcal{E}_1$ is sufficient to solve the relative pose of two-camera rigs.
+For inter-camera case, $\mathcal{E}_1$ is enough to compute the relative pose of two-camera rigs.
 The number of solutions can be reduced by employing both $\mathcal{E}_1$ and $\mathcal{E}_2$.
 For intra-camera case, one-dimensional families of extraneous roots exist when only $\mathcal{E}_1$ is employed.
 Combining $\mathcal{E}_1$ and $\mathcal{E}_2$ can solve the relative pose in the intra-camera case.
 The solvers for these two cases using Cayley parametrization are named as \texttt{6pt+cayl+inter} and \texttt{6pt+cayl+intra}, respectively.
 The solvers for these two cases using quaternion parameterization are named as \texttt{6pt+quat+inter} and \texttt{6pt+quat+intra}, respectively.